Ingleburn

 Ingleburn has a typical household mix, with a fairly typical median household size

-Family households constitute 76.8% of all households, including 40.2% couples with children, 20.9% couples without children, and 14.5% single parent families.
-Non-family households account for the remaining 23.2%, with lone person households at 20.6% and group households comprising 2.6%.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+Family households comprise 76.8% of all households, including 40.2% couples with children, 20.9% couples without children, and 14.5% single parent families.
+Non-family households account for the remaining 23.2%, with lone person households at 20.6% and group households comprising 2.6% of the total.
+The median household size is 2.9 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households